-Refer to pages 28, 32 and 33 for details on global cases and research about safety
+Refer to pages 24, 28 and 29 for details on global cases and research about safety

-1) USA, Canada and Netherlands 2) Peli, Driving with low vision: who, where, when and why (2008) 3) Vincent et al. Driving Performance Among Bioptic Telescope Users with Low Vision Two Years After Obtaining Their Driver's License, Assistive Technology (2012).
+Introducing a bioptic driving framework Bioptic Drivers Australia 1) USA, Canada and Netherlands 2) Peli, Driving with low vision: who, where, when and why (2008) 3) Vincent et al. Driving Performance Among Bioptic Telescope Users with Low Vision Two Years After Obtaining Their Driver's License, Assistive Technology (2012).
 4) Bowers et al. Bioptic Telescopes Meet the Needs of Drivers with Moderate Visual Acuity Loss, Invest Ophthalmol Vis Sci.
 (2005).
 5) Owsley et al. Visually impaired drivers who use bioptic telescopes: self-assessed driving skills and agreement with on-road driving evaluation, Invest Ophthalmol (2014).
 6) Dougherty et al. Previous driving experience but not vision, is associated with motor vehicle collision rate in bioptic drivers, Invest Ophthalmol (2015).
 Source: BDA, Bioptic Driving USA, Ocutech, experts interviews 7) Interview with Dr. Eli Peli, based on Driving with low vision: who, where, when, and why.
 In: Albert and Jakobiec's Principles and Practice of Ophthalmology, manuscript submitted for publication.

-Based on global cases, a bioptic driving framework should include specific training and a multidisciplinary assessment
+Based on global cases, a bioptic driving framework can include specific training and a multidisciplinary assessment

-• Key elements for an Australian bioptic driving framework
+• Key elements for a bioptic driving framework